swashdev/redot-license-dialog/README.md

 As it stands, what the engine is giving you is arrays of dictionaries which also contain arrays.

-What GUiLD does is read in the licensing information from the engine and use it to create a popup dialog which displays a list of buttons that the user can press to view attribution notices and the full text of any license for any third-party modules which the Godot Engine might be using.
+What the Godot Unofficial License Dialog does is read in the licensing information from the engine and use it to create a popup dialog which displays a list of buttons that the user can press to view attribution notices and the full text of any license for any third-party modules which the Godot Engine might be using.

 As an extra feature, the popup dialog will also read copyright information for _your_ project and display that in a separate list from the copyright